unitycoder/PixelArtTool/README.md

 # PixelArtTool
 Homemade Pixel Art Tool

-Work-in-Progress, initial features should be mainly based on this unfinished project https://www.assetstore.unity3d.com/en/#!/content/28312?staystaystay (and also practice project for working with WPF)
+Work-in-Progress, initial features should be mainly based on this unfinished project, and then adding more advanced features. https://www.assetstore.unity3d.com/en/#!/content/28312?staystaystay (and also practice project for working with WPF)